deanturpin/deanturpin.github.io/README.md

     const workDaysPerYear = 225; // not every day is a work day const secondsPerDay = 8 * 60 * 60; // not every hour is a work hour
-    const averageSalary = 40000; // average of a range of junior to senior developers const chargedAtMultiplier = 2; // charged out at a higher rate of course const salaryPerMillisecond = averageSalary * chargedAtMultiplier / (workDaysPerYear * secondsPerDay * 1000); // Average salary per millisecond for one participant
+    const averageSalary = 40000; // average of a range of junior to senior developers const chargedAtMultiplier = 2; // we are charged out at a higher rate of course

+    // Average salary per millisecond for one participant const salaryPerMillisecond = averageSalary * chargedAtMultiplier / (workDaysPerYear * secondsPerDay * 1000);

     const costDisplay = document.getElementById('cost');
     const elapsedDisplay = document.getElementById('elapsed');